 One of the most characteristic aspects of his work is intellectual honesty.
 In fact, Kafka asked Max Brod to burn all his work.
 Fortunately, Brod did not do it and thanks to him we can still enjoy Kafka's masterpieces today.
-Brod largely contributed to the popularization of Kafka's works and published posthumously, inter alia, three unfinished novels (America, Trial, and Castle), his diary, and numerous short stories and miniatures.
+Brod largely contributed to the popularization of Kafka's works and published posthumously, inter alia, three unfinished novels (America, Trial, and Castle), Kafka's diary, and numerous short stories and miniatures.

 Let's finish this short bio with some Kafka quotes that became famous across the entire world: